Our Core Values

 Enabling patient choice.
 Patients have many different choices when it comes to end-of-life care, including whether to continue treatments and therapies, how final visits and plans are facilitated and even the scheduling of daily needs.
 Our staff works to honor each patient’s wishes, family values and cultural beliefs.

 Embracing patients and families with high-level support.
 Terminal illnesses are not just difficult physically but also spiritually and emotionally.
 Our staff includes spiritual counselors, social workers and highly trained companionship and respite volunteers to envelop the patient and their loved ones with the highest level of support.

-For more information, contact: Kim Hackett, Director of Marketing & Development at firstname.lastname@example.org.
+For additional information, please call Kim Hackett, Director of Marketing & Development, at (717)637-1227 or email at firstname.lastname@example.org.